smy1/swlab/python/README.md

 ---

 ## Helpful resources
-I relied heavily on the links below when writing these codes.
+I relied heavily on the links below when writing the video-editing scripts the first time.
 Note: These links use MoviePy v1.0.
 - how to [loop multiple videos in a folder](https://stackoverflow.com/a/75788036)
 - how to [concatenate multiple videos](https://www.geeksforgeeks.org/moviepy-concatenating-multiple-video-files/)
 - how to [calculate time difference](https://www.geeksforgeeks.org/calculate-time-difference-in-python/)